 There are time limits affecting whether we can or can’t help with a complaint.

 The Financial Conduct Authority gave us the power to look at complaints from small businesses from 1 April 2019.
-If you’re a small business, we can only look at your complaint if it relates to events that occurred on or after 1 April 2019.
+Therefore, if you’re a small business, we can only look at your complaint if it relates to events that occurred on or after 1 April 2019.
+However, if you are a micro-enterprise, we can look at complaints relating to events going further back in time.

 Find out more about the complaints we can help with.